Our Adoption Story – Part 1

 It’s as though I’ve entered into a tribe of women who have gone before me.
 Now I have suffered the depth of pain that the death of one’s unborn child brings.

-Some of us ride the additional roller coaster that I know all too well.
-She rides the high of a “Pregnant” symbol only to plummet when she begins bleeding a week or two later.
+Many ride the additional roller coaster that I know all too well.
+The high of a “Pregnant” symbol and then the excruciating plummet into despair when bleeding begins a week or two later.

 Infertility to Adoption